GuilBess/pathfinding_robot/readme.md

 # Pathfinding algorithm
-the pathfinding algorithm works with nodes
+the pathfinding algorithm works with a node graph, explored using a BFS algorithm to guarantee we have the shortest path.

+This is not the most efficient way to find a path in a maze, but our maze is small enough that the worst case scenario takes around _25 ms_

 Here is how the nodes are described: